ShinyTrinkets/twofold.ts/docs/similar.md

 - Liquid
 - Mustache
 - Pug
+- React.js
-- React
+- Mithril.js
 - etc, etc

 They are based on the same idea that you have template files with raw text and XML-like tags.
 The tags can be nested and can call different shortcodes/ helpers/ filters.

-The template files are used to generate the final text, and are usually larger.
+The template files are used by a developer to generate the final text, and are usually larger.

 Because there are 2 types of files, the templates are like a source code, and the generated files are like a final product, and the consumer only gets to see the final product.

 Template engines are tools/ libraries made for developers, usually to generate web pages.
-There is not app to use, they are programming libraries that you need to import and integrate inside a larger app.
+There is **no app to use**, they are programming libraries that you need to import and integrate inside a larger app.
 Their goal is to generate the final text.

 **TwoFold** is a general app and can launch other applications and run arbitrary commands or code, depending on the available tags.